D-Wave offers the first public access to a quantum computer

 Outside the crop of construction cranes that now dot Vancouver’s bright, downtown greenways, in a suburban business park that reminds you more of dentists and tax preparers, is a small office building belonging to D-Wave.
-This office, squat, angular, and sun-dappled one recent cool Autumn morning, is unique in that it contains an infinite collection of parallel universes.
+This office — squat, angular and sun-dappled one recent cool Autumn morning — is unique in that it contains an infinite collection of parallel universes.

-Founded in 1999 by Geordie Rose, D-Wave company worked in relatively obscurity on esoteric problems associated with quantum computing.
-When Rose was PhD student at the University of British Columbia he turned in an assignment that outlined a quantum computing company.
+Founded in 1999 by Geordie Rose, D-Wave worked in relative obscurity on esoteric problems associated with quantum computing.
+When Rose was a PhD student at the University of British Columbia, he turned in an assignment that outlined a quantum computing company.
 His entrepreneurship teacher at the time, Haig Farris, found the young physicists ideas compelling enough to give him $1,000 to buy a computer and a printer to type up a business plan.

-The company consulted with academics until 2005 when Rose and his team decided to focus on building usable quantum computers.
-The result, the Orion, launched in 2007 and was used to classify drug molecules and play Sodoku.
-The business now sells computers for up to $10 million to clients like Google, Microsoft, and Northrop Grumman.
+The company consulted with academics until 2005, when Rose and his team decided to focus on building usable quantum computers.
+The result, the Orion, launched in 2007, and was used to classify drug molecules and play Sodoku.
+The business now sells computers for up to $10 million to clients like Google, Microsoft and Northrop Grumman.

 “We’ve been focused on making quantum computing practical since day one.
-In 2010 we started offering remote cloud access to customers and today, we have 100 early applications running on our computers (70% of which were built in the cloud),” said CEO Vern Brownell.
+In 2010 we started offering remote cloud access to customers and today, we have 100 early applications running on our computers (70 percent of which were built in the cloud),” said CEO Vern Brownell.
 “Through this work, our customers have told us it takes more than just access to real quantum hardware to benefit from quantum computing.
 In order to build a true quantum ecosystem, millions of developers need the access and tools to get started with quantum.”

-Now their computers are simulating weather patterns and tsunamis, optimizing hotel ad displays, solving complex network problems, and, thanks to a new, open source platform, could help you ride the quantum wave of computer programming.
+Now their computers are simulating weather patterns and tsunamis, optimizing hotel ad displays, solving complex network problems and, thanks to a new, open-source platform, could help you ride the quantum wave of computer programming.

 Inside the box